bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.7.0.1 =
+* fix for wierd headers PHP error due to corrupted <?php on line 1 of admin/em-ms-options.php

 = 5.7 =
 * added em_events_admin_args filter allowing modification of event search arguments
 * removed jQuery UI localize files for the datepicker in favor of WP 4.6 native localization